 Looking back on Silverheels

 100 kilometers in the Colorado Mountains is a profoundly different ball game from our past experiences.
 We trained hard, but it was a hard race that demanded the training.
-We ran 66.5 miles in 18 hours and 31 minutes.
+In one day, we ran 66.5 miles in 18 hours and 31 minutes.
 We climbed 10,245 feet of elevation, ping-ponging between 10,000 and 12,000 feet.
 The race inspired our greatest efforts to this date and exposed our vulnerabilities.
 And we’ll take it all into account as we train for future races and build up to that magical distance of 100 miles.

 Lessons learned:

-2. Scout the course (if you have the chance).
+- Scout the course (if you have the chance).
 We have run races on familiar and unfamiliar terrain.
 But even a limited amount of scouting can illuminate significant problem areas, such as whether we have sufficient water to travel between Michigan Creek and French Gulch.

-4. Taping feet can be incredibly effective, but only if you cover the problem area.
+- Taping feet can be incredibly effective, but only if you cover the problem area.
 While my feet were in far better shape than Chris’s at the finish line, I did have a couple of blisters and in very odd places.
 Before the race, I taped my heel and the ball of my foot.
 These are my common problem areas.
 They turned out to be my problem areas for this race as well.
 Instead of massive blisters, however, I had a few smaller blisters around the edges of the tape and one strange balloon of a blister where fluid from the ball of my foot traveled to thinner skin between my toes.
-The take away?
+The takeaway?
 Tape works and I should use more of it.

-6. The right shoes can make or break a race.
+- The right shoes can make or break a race.
 No, this isn’t redundant.
 There was more wrong with Chris’s shoes than that they were Gortex.
 He had other shoes that fit him better.
 Running 66.5 miles, we were bound to have some blisters, but the amount that he had to contend with was far beyond what would have been likely in some of his other shoes.

-7. Carry the water needed for the section covered: Water is heavy.
+- Carry the water needed for the section covered: Water is heavy.
 It’s also the most important consumable in our race.
 We run with two water flasks by default, but our prerace scout revealed that the section between Michigan Creek and French Pass requires more.
 On the other hand, that didn’t mean we ran the whole race with four flasks.
 We only filled the extra two on sections we were likely to need them.

 On we go